benshimonz/V1/README.md

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Agg-LSM1.png)

+- LSM1 appears below a 'split by' below a relationship / path.
+The relationship / path may be wrapped by an '↛' or an 'L'
+- LSM1 may appear before a quantifier followed by an R-combiner

 _**Q220:** Any person and his horses - of the 3 colors he owns the largest number of horses_

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q220.png)